Agrobacterium -mediated Cuscuta campestris transformation as a tool for understanding plant-plant interactions

 Abstract

 Cuscuta campestris , a stem parasitic plant, has served as a valuable model plant for the exploration of plant-plant interactions and molecular trafficking.
 However, a major barrier to C. campestris research is that a method to generate stable transgenic plants has not yet been developed.
 Here, we describe the development of a Cuscuta transformation protocol using various reporter genes (GFP, GUS, or RUBY) and morphogenic genes ( CcWUS2 and CcGRF/GIF ), ultimately leading to a robust protocol for Agrobacterium -mediated C. campestris transformation.
 The stably transformed and regenerated RUBY C. campestris plants produced haustoria, the signature organ of parasitic plants, and these were functional in forming host attachments.
+The locations of T-DNA integration in the parasite genome were confirmed through TAIL-PCR.
 Transformed C. campestris also produced flowers and transgenic seeds exhibiting betalain pigment, providing proof of germline transmission of the RUBY transgene.
-The integration locations of T-DNAs were confirmed through TAIL-PCR.
-Furthermore, the RUBY reporter is not only a useful selectable marker for the Agrobacterium -mediated transformation but also provides insight into the movement of molecules from C. campestris to the host during parasitism.
-Thus, the protocol to generate transgenic C. campestris reported here overcomes a major obstacle to Cuscuta research and opens up new possibilities for studying parasitic plant interactions.
+Furthermore, the RUBY reporter is not only a useful selectable marker for the Agrobacterium -mediated transformation, but also provides insight into the movement of molecules from C. campestris to the host during parasitism.
+Thus, the protocol for transformation of C. campestris reported here overcomes a major obstacle to Cuscuta research and opens new possibilities for studying parasitic plants and their interactions with hosts.

 Article activity feed